 1. Go Geocaching

 One of the best way to get kids up and moving during the lazy days of summer vacation is through geocaching!
 Geocaching is the process of searching for geocaches – containers hidden by fellow Geocache explorers that are pre-approved by the Geocaching company.
 There are over three million caches across the globe, with the purpose of each cache being to bring you on an adventure, big or small.
 The idea is that you – the explorer – will see a new side to your surroundings, whether it’s diving into the nooks and crannies of your hometown or straying away from the tourist-y sites in a new city.
-According to VeryWellFamily, these caches usually have logs to keep track of who’s found the cache, objects from the surrounding area such as feathers or shells, or even some store-bought toys for the kiddos to play with.
+These caches usually have logs to keep track of who’s found the cache, objects from the surrounding area such as feathers or shells, or even some store-bought toys for the kiddos to play with.
 Going geocaching is the perfect way to safely explore and treasure hunt, and is great for family road trips, too!
-Some STEM careers that require the exploratory skills that geocaching fosters are paleontology and wildlife conservation!
+Some STEM careers that require the exploratory skills that geocaching fosters are environmental exploration and wildlife conservation!

 2. Citizen Science Projects